Skip to main content

 If the parole board revokes parole, you may still be able to file an appeal.
 There may be limited grounds to file an appeal, so talk to your criminal defense attorney for help.

-Criminal Defense Attorney Help After a Parole Violation
+Criminal Defense Lawyer Help After a Violation of Parole

 If you are concerned about the terms of your parole, you may be able to petition the court to change the terms.
-The court may be more willing to relax the restrictions after you serve a certain amount of your parole without any problems.
+The court may be more willing to relax the restrictions after you serve a certain amount of time without any parole problems.
 You may also be able to get permission from your parole officer or the court to travel outside the state.

-If your parole officer claims you are violating your parole conditions, it’s important to consult with an attorney who has experience handling cases like yours.
-Do not count on being able to talk your way out of a violation.
+If your parole officer claims you are violating your parole conditions, it’s important to consult with an experienced criminal defense lawyer who has experience handling cases like yours.
+Do not count on talking your way out of a violation.
 It is important to have an advocate who knows how this process works in your corner to protect your rights and best interests.